 If you have a business that’s always filled with customers and clients and know, definitely, that will always be the case for the lifetime of the business, you may not need marketing.
 For the rest of us, marketing can have a positive impact on our top and bottom lines.

-There are many definitions but one I like to stick with is “measurable activities that help create and maintain customers.”
-There are big, splashy ways to market like buying TV advertisements or billboards but you can do many smaller efforts that lead to more clients.
+There are many definitions, but one I like to stick with is “measurable activities that help create and maintain customers.”
+There are big, splashy ways to market like buying TV advertisements or billboards but you can make many smaller efforts that lead to more clients.

 First marketing task: Perform market research

 Meeting customer demand is at the cornerstone of marketing planning for small businesses.
 But to grow and maintain a customer base, you’ll need to convince new customers to use your product or service.

 Through market research, you can identify what drives customers in your intended market.
 It can be as simple as sending questionnaires to would-be customers.
 Market research can both reveal customer pain points and highlight demographic and economic trends.
 It can also help you tailor marketing outreach efforts to better resonate with customers.

 Marketing for small business: Identify a target market